fnurrahmadi/data-portfolio/Telco Customer Churn/telecommunication-customer-churn-prediction.md

 # INTRODUCTION

 It's no surprise to say that companies suffer when their customers churn.
 In this particular case, a telecommunication company suffers financially -- in the form of revenue -- when their customers churn.
-Due to that, they are looking to retend their existing customers by providing discount coupons.
-However, they are concerned if they will profit from the discount prgram, and therefore, are only willing to give discount coupons to customers that are of value.
+Due to that, they are looking to create a retention program in the form of providing discounts for customers who are likely to churn.
+However, they are concerned with the profitability of the retention program, and therefore, are only willing to provide discounts to customers that are of value.

+The data set in this project is taken from Kaggle: [Telco Customer Churn](https://www.kaggle.com/blastchar/telco-customer-churn)

-## OBJECTIVE
+## OBJECTIVES
 To sum it up, the tasks in this project entails as such:
 - predict customers who are likely to churn
-- determining which customers are profitable for retention
+- determine which customers are profitable for retention

 ```python